Dry dock: Ptolemaic Egypt

-China
+Song dynasty China

 The use of dry docks in China goes at least as far back as the 10th century A.D.
 In 1088, Song dynasty scientist and statesman Shen Kuo (1031–1095) wrote in his Dream Pool Essays:

 At the beginning of the dynasty (c. +965) the two Che provinces (now Chekiang and southern Chiangsu) presented (to the throne) two dragon ships each more than 200 ft. in length.
 The upper works included several decks with palatial cabins and saloons, containing thrones and couches all ready for imperial tours of inspection.
 After many years, their hulls decayed and needed repairs, but the work was impossible as long as they were afloat.
 So in the Hsi-Ning reign period (+1068 to +1077) a palace official Huang Huai-Hsin suggested a plan.
 A large basin was excavated at the north end of the Chin-ming Lake capable of containing the dragon ships, and in it heavy crosswise beams were laid down upon a foundation of pillars.
 Then (a breach was made) so that the basin quickly filled with water, after which the ships were towed in above the beams.
 Then (breach now being closed) the water was pumped out by wheels so that the ships rested quite in the air.
 When the repairs were complete, the water was let in again, so that the ships were afloat once more (and could leave the dock).
 Finally the beams and pillars were taken away, and the whole basin covered over with a great roof so as to form a hangar in which the ships could be protected from the elements and avoid the damage caused by undue exposure.